cobianzo/react-edit-posterlens/README.md

 # More things for a developer
 ===
 We create the panorama in index.html.
 There we import all the libraries as js scripts (not modules).
-The libraries are in /public/posterlens
+The libraries are in `/public/posterlens`
 So, React complains about THREE object not being defined.
-For that, we created state globalVars, initialized to vars that come from outside React.
+For that, we created state `globalVars`, initialized to vars that come from outside React.
 I used `eval` for that, sorry.